shvets/webmock_method/README.md

 ## Usage

-[WebMock] [https://github.com/bblimke/webmock] is gem for stubbing HTTP requests.
-You can use it in your tests if you don't want to hit actual service while testing other functionality.
+[WebMock] (https://github.com/bblimke/webmock) is gem for stubbing HTTP requests.
+You can use it in your tests if you don't want to hit actual service while testing other functionality of your service.
 For example:

 ```ruby